 How to Grow and Care for Dahlias

 Dahlias will grow from seed, but they are most often grown from division.
-Tubers can be purchased online and at local nurseries.
+Dahlia tubers can be purchased online and at local nurseries.
 Once you’ve selected your favorite dahlias to plant, thoughtfully consider where you’ll grow them.
 Dahlias are easy to cultivate – especially when you honor their simple needs.

-Dahlias will enjoy an early summer boost of nitrogen rich fertilizer followed by weekly feedings of potassium rich plant food beginning in mid-summer.
+Dahlias will enjoy an early summer boost of nitrogen rich fertilizer followed by weekly feedings of potassium rich plant food beginning in the mid-summer season.
 These treats are a sure fire way to keep those blossoms bursting.

 And speaking of blooming, you can expect to enjoy dahlias happy blooms from mid- summer until the first frost.
 Besides fertilizer, dahlias will produce the most flowers if you dead head.
 To dead head dahlias properly, don’t just pop the spent flower heads off of the stem.
 Track the spent flower stem down to the point where it meets the main plant.
 You might notice a little nodule just waiting to spring forth.
 It will – as soon as you cut the spent stem back just above that nodule.